ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 He fixes the security group manually, open a jira ticket to not forget the issue and perform more investigations the next day, and he goes back to sleep.
 **Incident solved!**

-Now imagine if the monitoring platform would work like this:
+Now imagine if you have a good **observability** strateg and the monitoring platform would work like this:

 !['auto-alerts-diagram'](./actionable-alerts.png)